 From the publisher’s description:

-The book examines six particularly fascinating episodes of scientific inquiry and dispute in 16th-century London, bringing to life the individuals involved and the challenges they faced.
+The book examines six particularly fascinating episodes of scientific inquiry and dispute in sixteenth-century London, bringing to life the individuals involved and the challenges they faced.
 These men and women experimented and invented, argued and competed, waged wars in the press, and struggled to understand the complexities of the natural world.
-Together, their stories illuminate the blind alleys and surprising twists and turns taken as medieval philosophy gave way to the empirical, experimental culture that became a hallmark of the Scientific Revolution.
+Together their stories illuminate the blind alleys and surprising twists and turns taken as medieval philosophy gave way to the empirical, experimental culture that became a hallmark of the Scientific Revolution.

 Awards and PrizesPacific Coast Conference on British Studies Book Prize (2008)

 John Ben Snow Book Prize (2008)

 SubjectsHistory / Science / English Renaissance / Tudor Period / Scientific Revolution / History of Science / British History /

 Harkness, Deborah E. (NHC Fellow, 2004–05).
 The Jewel House: Elizabethan London and the Scientific Revolution.
 New Haven, CT: Yale University Press, 2007.